Did you ever eat too much of your favorite food? Remember how sick you felt?

 What good is a stupid plant trick like this?
 Actually, it could help kids in other countries stay healthy!
 At least, that's what Michael Grusak thinks.

-Grusak is a plant physiologist (fizzy-ALL-uh-jist).
-He works at the Childrens Nutrition Research Center in Houston, Texas.
+Grusak is a plant physiologist (fizzy-ALL-uh-jist), a scientist who studies the life processes in plants.
+He works at the Children’s Nutrition Research Center in Houston, Texas.
 The center is run jointly by Baylor College of Medicine and the Agricultural Research Service.

 Grusak points out that you'll only find Diggle in a scientific lab--not in a crop field.
 After all, no sane farmer wants to grow a crop of dead pea plants!